| Safe Haskell | Safe-Inferred |

 subterms and, failing that, recursively shrinks the subterms.

-a term to any of its subterms, and recursivelyShrink
+a term to any of its subterms, and recursivelyShrink, which shrinks

 all subterms of a term.
 These may be useful if you need a bit more